 Scholarships in the forms of Graduate Teaching Assistantships (GTA), Graduate Research Assistantships (GRA), and Graduate Assistantships (GA) are awarded on a competitive basis.
-In the Department of Entomology and Plant Pathology, an assistantship covers tuition costs (referred to as maintenance fees) and provides a stipend for living expenses.
-We offer half-time (20 hours per week) and quarter-time (10 hours per week) assistantships.
-For a half-time assistantship, our minimum stipend for living expenses is \$20,000 per year for MS students and \$22,000 for PhD students.
+In EPP, an assistantship covers tuition costs (referred to as maintenance fees) and provides a stipend for living expenses.
+We offer half- time (20 hours per week) and quarter-time (10 hours per week) assistantships.
+For a half- time assistantship, our minimum stipend for living expenses is \$28,696 per year for MS and PhD students.
+Stipends will increase to \$35,386 starting in fall semester 2025.
+Additional funds may be available, based on student qualifications and application date, from Herbert College, AgResearch, and the Graduate School, especially for PhD students.

 Before an I-20/DS-2019 can be issued for an admitted international student, documented availability of sufficient funds for the first 12 months of studies must be submitted to the Center for Global Engagement (CGE).
-Please visit the CGE website for the most current estimate of expenses.